 🔪 Instructions

-You don't need any special skills to bake this simple Croatian milk loaf.
+You don't need special skills to bake this simple Croatian milk loaf.
 Even novice bakers can follow these easy step-by-step instructions.

 Step 1